Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

+Town ordinances require all domestic animals (dogs, cats, etc.) to be leashed when not on their owner’s property.
+Many city ordinances penalize a person who owns, harbors, or keeps a domestic animal that runs at large.
 If you see a dog running loose, please contact Animal Control by calling 911.
-If the animal is picked up it will be transported to an animal shelter.
+If the animal is picked up and attempts to find the owner are unsuccessful it will be transported to an animal shelter.

 This is another reason why it is best to report dog bites to law enforcement.

 Animal Control will pick up domestic cats in certain circumstances.
 Animal Control will not accept surrendered domestic cats.
 By city ordinance cats, like dogs, must be leashed if not on the owner’s private property.
 Cats that are picked up by Animal Control are transported to the shelter.
 Feral cats are the offspring of lost or abandoned pet cats or other feral cats who are not spayed or neutered.
 Unlike stray cats that are accustomed to contact with people and are tame, feral cats are not accustomed to people and are typically too fearful and wild to be handled.
 Feral cats do not easily adapt, or may never adapt, to living as pets in close contact with people.

 The Sheriff’s Office Animal Control services do not include trapping feral cats.

 If you live trap an animal, do not take it to some other part of town and release it, as this could potentially spread disease.

 Animal Control does not pick up birds for West Nile virus testing.